-Strengths Use of pesticides and herbicides kept to a minimum; The use of recycled materials in furnishings; Commitment to reduce peat use; Regular maintenance and replacement programme for plant and machinery; The recycling of all green waste arising from site based operations; Recycling bins on site.
-Weaknesses Limited recycling facilities on site; Lack of community engagement in respect of onsite environmental issues.
-Opportunities Develop the huge educational and interpretive possibilities in respect of the environment; Potential to engage the community on 'green' projects; Provide park users with more on-site recycling facilities; Potential to introduce an automatic irrigation system; Restore penstock feature to generate power for onsite use.
-Threats Abuse of the fabric of the park; Destruction of wildlife habitats through ignorance and vandalism; Lack of dedicated officer time in this specialised service area
+Strengths Weaknesses Opportunities Threats The recycling of all green waste arising from site based operations.
+Regular maintenance and replacement programme for plant and machinery including new electric powered vehicles.
+Use of pesticides and herbicides kept to a minimum; The use of recycled materials in furnishings.
+Commitment to no peat use.
+Recycling bins on site.
+Limited recycling facilities on site.
+Lack of community engagement in respect of onsite environmental issues.
+Develop the huge educational and interpretive possibilities in respect of the environment.
+Potential to engage the community on 'green' projects.
+Provide park users with more on-site recycling facilities close to refreshment areas.
+Potential to introduce an automatic irrigation system.
+Restore penstock feature to generate own electric power for onsite use.
+Abuse of the fabric of the park.
+Destruction of wildlife habitats through ignorance and vandalism.
+Lack of dedicated officer time in this specialised service area.